"Love Letters: the Exhibition" encourages community members to participate

 The guidelines for entering work into this exhibition allow creators of all ages to participate and encourage any form of writing that explores love.
 Further guidelines can be found on the Public Works Art Center website.
-All entries must be submitted by Wednesday, February 10.
-A variety of prizes will be awarded to first, second and third place winners in both an adult and youth category.
+All entries must be submitted by Feb.
+10. A variety of prizes will be awarded to first-, second- and third-place winners in both an adult and youth category.

 Jenn Gleber, Dorchester County Library Branch Manager, supports the ambition of the exhibition theme.